Jack Delaney: Championships

 Delaney was rewarded with a title shot against light heavyweight champion Berlanbach, in a 15-round fight, co-promoted by Roderick James "Jess" McMahon and Tex Rickard.
 In an outstanding display of courage, perseverance and fortitude, Berlanbach upset Delaney by winning a 15-round decision.
 Delaney then embarked on an eleven-fight winning streak that led to a rematch.
 The fight was held in Brooklyn's Ebbets Field and spurred on by his loudly cheering female fans, known as "Delaney's screaming mamies," Delaney dropped Berlenbach, controlled the fight and won the light heavyweight title.

 Early in 1927, Delaney relinquished his championship in order to pursue the heavyweight crown.
 He was matched against Jimmy Maloney, a journeyman heavyweight contender Delaney was expected to defeat handily.
 Had Delaney defeated Maloney, he would have faced the heavyweight champion Gene Tunney.

 Preparation

 Delaney always prepared for fights in secluded training camps, in idyllic settings where no liquor was allowed on the premises.
 Unknown to the fans and sportswriters of the day was the reason for the no liquor rules; Delaney drank.
-He just didn't drink socially, but would disappear on benders lasting days.
+He didn't just drink socially, but would disappear on benders lasting days.
 Before the Maloney fight, Delaney disappeared on a three-day toot.
 Unknown to his manager, sometime during the three days, Delaney threw a punch at a railroad porter.
 The porter ducked, and Delaney hit the steel side of the rail car, breaking his hand.
 He told no one of his injury and fought Maloney, anyway.
 Unable to throw his right, Delaney dropped the 10-round decision.